ManuelClever/cinema/README.md

 # cinema-java
-Example Java-Project to handle the movie and room booking of a cinema.
+An example Java project for managing movie and room reservations at a cinema.
 Unfinished Project.